skyworksinc/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 ## Checklist:

-- [ ] I linked the issues it addresses, a pull request should have 1-3 linked issues
+- [ ] I linked the issues it addresses
+  - a pull request should have 1-3 linked issues
 - [ ] I have assigned at least 1 reviewer
 - [ ] I have applied appropriate labels
 - [ ] I have assigned it to a milestone